Muntinlupa Science High School: MSHS Rondalla

 In 2005, with the guidance of Ivy Rose B. Casiguran, the Rondalla Group was formed.
 Shierly Protacio of II - Evans was the first president.

 In 2007, with the guidance of music teacher Shellah Y. Doniza, the MSHS Rondalla was established.
 Catherine de Guzman of III - Fahrenheit (2007–08) was the first to be elected as the president and helds the presidency for two consecutive years followed by Sarah Jane dela Cruz of IV - Priestley (2009–10), Kathleen Lopena of IV - Pascal (2010–11), Elsbeth Nacino of IV - Pasteur (2011–12), Angela Borlongan of IV - Pasteur (2012–13), and Ferdinand Bundoc of IV - Pythagoras (2013–14).

 They participated in the 2007 NAMCYA Rondalla High School category and reached the regional level with the pieces Maynila (Obertura) and Bakas ng Kahapon held at the University of the Philippines - Diliman, competing with seven other rondalla groups in the National Capital Region.
 In December 2011, the group represented the Philippines in the International Children's Arts and Culture Festival held in Kuala Lumpur, Malaysia.
 Local and school occasions were attended by the group since its establishment.
-Despite of the young age of the group, they brought excellence and dignity in the alma mater.
+Despite the young age of the group, they brought excellence and dignity in the alma mater.
 The ensemble is known for its members who arrange the pieces played by the group.
 They consist of bandurria players, octavina players, laud players, guitarists, two bassists and a drummer.

 In the school year 2013-2014, the ensemble will take their chance again to compete in the prestigious NAMCYA for the rondalla group category.

-Clubs and Organizations
+Clubs and organizations

-Supreme Student Government

 The Supreme Student Government or SSG is the highest governing student body in the campus.
 The officers are elected every year.